-- 1. Safety of individuals.
-All individuals should take precautions when leaving their homes to ensure their safety, the safety of the members of their household, and the safety of the public. - a.
+1. Safety of individuals.
+All individuals should take precautions when leaving their homes to ensure their safety, the safety of the members of their household, and the safety of the public.

+- a.
 All individuals.
-For individual safety and the safety of the community, all individuals should:
+For individual safety and the safety of the community, all individuals should: - i.

-- i.
 Maintain physical distancing of six (6) feet between individuals who are not members of the same living unit or household, to the greatest extent possible. - ii.
 Wash hands with soap and water for at least twenty (20) seconds as frequently as possible or use hand sanitizer. - iii.
 Cover coughs or sneezes (into the sleeve or elbow, not hands). - iv.
 Frequently clean high touch surfaces and objects. - v.
 Not shake hands. - vi.
 Follow all PHMDC requirements. - vii.
 Consider wearing a face covering in public and where it is difficult to maintain physical distancing. - b.
 Vulnerable individuals.
 Vulnerable individuals include people over sixty-five (65) years of age, people that are pregnant, people in long-term care facilities, people with compromised or weakened immune systems, and people with serious underlying health conditions including high blood pressure, chronic lung disease, serious heart conditions, liver disease, kidney disease requiring dialysis, diabetes, obesity, or asthma. - c.
 Individuals experiencing homelessness.
 Individuals experiencing homelessness are strongly urged to obtain shelter. - d.
 Unsafe homes.
 Individuals whose homes or residences are unsafe or become unsafe, such as victims of domestic violence, are urged to leave their home and stay at a safe alternative location. - 2.
 Mass Gatherings.
-A Mass Gathering is a planned event with a large number of individuals in attendance, such as a concert, festival, meetings, training, conference, religious service, or sporting event. - a.
-Mass Gatherings Inside. - i.
-A Mass Gathering inside a commercial facility is permitted with fifty (50) individuals or less.
-Individuals must maintain physical distancing. - ii.
-A Mass Gathering inside a private property and a private residence is permitted with ten (10) individuals or less.
+A Mass Gathering is a planned event with a large number of individuals in attendance, such as a concert, festival, meeting, training, conference, performance, show, or sporting event. - a.
+Mass Gatherings Inside.
+A Mass Gathering inside is permitted with fifty (50) individuals or less not including employees.
 Individuals must maintain physical distancing.